Executive Summary

 - Savings: $6,000/month (22% reduction)

-Case Study 3: Financial Services Chatbot
+Case Study 4: Financial Services Chatbot

 Organization: Global bank Workload: Customer service chatbot, fraud detection Volume: 25 billion tokens/month Requirements: <50ms latency, data residency, 24/7 uptime

-Decision: On-premise only (compliance requirements)
+Decision: On-premise only (compliance requirements made cloud impossible)

 Infrastructure: